There 2 folders in this download - So don't forget you need to go down a level to paste them.

 You need to turn off crashes to use these.

 For helicopter fans every single ship, carrier or not, has landable helipads but I may have forgotten a few.

+In many locations there are the same three carriers.
 To make things clearer each ship has the same runway number at each location.
 If the ships are different the runway numbers start with 04 onwards.

 Runway 01 - A HMS Queen Elizabeth at 280 metres.

 Runway 02 - A Nimitez-esque carrier at around 340 metres.